sammuelyee/docs/cartodb-editor.md

 The marker stroke allows you to edit the width of your point, a.k.a. its border or outline (a value between 0-40), the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Duration (secs)**
-Set the total length of your visualization.
+Set the total length of your map visualization.

 - **Steps**
 Edit the number of animation groupings.
-Fewer steps will create a more step-by-step or choppy visualization with more data in each "step."
+Fewer steps will create a more step-by-step or choppy data animation with more data in each "step."
 A greater number of steps will look smoother.
 This correlates to whether your data is being displayed by day, week, month, etc.

 - **Blend Mode**
 Style effects for how layered data is blended during the animation.
 Blend modes use color composite operations.
 Available modes include lighter, multiply, source-over, and xor.
 Refer to [Composite Operations](http://docs.cartodb.com/cartodb-editor.html#composite-operations) for a deeper overview on how blend modes work.
 You can explore the options available [here](https://www.mapbox.com/tilemill/docs/guides/comp-op/).